-The contractor accounts for GST based on the date the payment was received.
-In the above example, the contractor AB Sdn Bhd has to account for GST on the values and dates as stated above, that is account for GST of RM1,710.00 on 12th April 2012 for the first interval, account GST of RM3,420.00 on 18th July 2012 for the second interval, and so on.
+The contractor accounts for GST base on the date the payment is received.
+In the above example, the contractor AB Sdn.
+Bhd. has to account for GST on the values and dates as stated above, that is account for GST of RM1,710.00 on 12 April 2016 for the first interval, account GST of RM3,420.00 on 18 July 2012 for the second interval, and so on.

-Q11: How do I account for the GST if my client has paid less than the amount of progress claim?
+Q11.
+How do I account for the GST if my client has paid less than the amount of progress claim?

-A11: If you issue a tax invoice equivalent to the value / amount stated in the interim certificate, but is less than the amount stated in the progress claim, you may issue a debit note and account for GST.
+A11.
+If you issue a tax invoice equivalent to the value / amount stated in the certificate in relation to any work done (progress certificate) issued by any authorized person but is less than the amount stated in the progress claim, you may issue a credit note and shall make adjustment in the GST return.
+In this scenario the contractor shall reduce output tax in the return for the taxable period in which the credit note was issued.

-You issued tax invoice for services performed amounting to RM70,000.00 based on the interim certificate issued by the architect or engineer.
-However, the amount that should be due to you was estimated to be RM80,000.00 (contract amount).
-Under this situation you could issue debit note for the balance RM10,000.00 and account for GST based on RM 70.000.00.
+You issued tax invoice for services performed amounting to RM70,000 based on such progress certificate issued by the architect or engineer.
+However, the amount that should be due to you was estimated to be RM80,000 (contract amount).
+Under this situation you could issue credit note for the balance RM10,000 and account for GST based on RM70.000.